-An important aspect of safety is individual responsibility for one’s own health & safety.
+An important aspect of safety is individual responsibility for one’s own health and safety.
 Even with the best supervision, each individual firefighter will occasionally be required to make personal decisions concerning their safety.
 It is important that individual responsibility is taught as the basis for a viable safety program.
 Some of those individual responsibilities are:

 - Fitness for duty.
 Begin each work shift both mentally and physically prepared for the rigors of wildland firefighting.
 Getting adequate sleep, maintaining a healthy diet, and proactively participating in physical training is the foundation of “My Safety.”

 - Utilization of personal protective equipment (PPE).
 Wear your PPE without being told.
 Each individual is responsible for performing their own risk assessments.
 Utilize PPE when a hazard is identified that can be mitigated by wearing a particular PPE component.

 - Following safe work practices.
 Using a spotter when backing up vehicles is the prudent and professional course of action.
-If you are unsure of how to perform a job task safely, ask your supervisor or experienced coworker.
+If you are unsure of how to perform a job task safely, ask your supervisor or an experienced coworker.

 - Using the correct reference materials is an important aspect of safety.
 You should have a working knowledge of the Interagency Standards for Fire & Fire Aviation Operations (Red Book), Incident Response Pocket Guide (IRPG), PMS 461, and your local operating guidelines.

 - Ensure instructions are clearly understood.
 Communication is a basic responsibility for all fire personnel.
 Ask appropriate questions to clarify uncertain issues.
 Speak up when you observe hazards that may place yourself or others at risk.